joshbegley/nyt-latest/README.md

 `A man who killed himself that year in a church in Boise was known as the “Unknown Wanderer.”
 Investigators said he might have a connection to the famous case of tainted Tylenol.`\
 https://www.nytimes.com/2026/09/24/us/unknown-wanderer-identified-tylenol-killings.html

 **U.N.
-Live Updates: Netanyahu Lashes Out at Critics and Underscores Threats to Israel**\
+Updates: Netanyahu Lashes Out at Critics and Underscores Threats to Israel**\
 `In a combative speech, the prime minister defended Israeli military action across the Middle East, and attacked Mayor Zohran Mamdani of New York.
 Dozens of delegates walked out of the hall as he took the podium.`\
 https://www.nytimes.com/live/2026/09/24/world/un-general-assembly-news